Disease Guide ·Bladder Stones ·2026

 What Causes Bladder Stones

-Bladder stones (uroliths) form when minerals in urine crystallize and clump together.
-The two most common types are struvite stones (caused by urinary infections) and calcium oxalate stones (related to genetics and diet).
-Urine pH, diet, water intake, and genetics all play a role.
-Some stones dissolve with special diets, others require surgical removal.
+Uroliths form when minerals in urine crystallize and clump.
+Two main types: struvite stones (caused by infections) and calcium oxalate stones (genetics/diet).
+Urine pH, water intake, and diet all contribute.
+Some dissolve with prescription diet; others require surgery.
 Two main types: struvite and calcium oxalate

 Symptoms - What to Watch For